Chapter 5 Guided Practice Problems

 184.108.40.206 Product Mix Analysis

-First, Build Boise, Inc. might changes its product offerings or product sales mix.
+First, Build Boise, Inc. might change its product offerings or product sales mix.
 (Decisions to change product offerings or product sales mix overlap so much that I consider them together in this section).
 Consider the following scenario for Build Boise, Inc. Based on the sales department’s projections, the firm could re-mix three of its most popular products into three alternative configurations, i.e. re-mixes.

 (I simply assume the same number of bundles are sold in each scenario, so I can evaluate the profit of these re-mixes on a per bundle basis.)